 Stir-Fry Sauce

-- Ginger: or substitute with ¼ teaspoon ground ginger.
+- Ginger: Adds flavor and cuts any gamey meat taste.
+Sub: ¼ teaspoon ground ginger.

 Instructions